 “When I grabbed your suitcase, I found a handmade blanket, so I also grabbed that.
 It’s sitting by the front door.
 Same with your handgun,” and with that, he up and left.

 “Thank you!
-Thank you so very much!” she hollered back him through the woods.
+Thank you so very much!” she tried to holler back at him through the woods, but her voice came out barely a whisper.